dbd-challenge/dbdc3/docs/datasets.md

 ### Acknowledgements

-The development of these datasets were supported by the track sponsors and [Japanese Society of Artificial Intelligence](https://www.ai-gakkai.or.jp/en/).
+The development of these datasets were supported by the track sponsors and [the Japanese Society of Artificial Intelligence (JSAI)](https://www.ai-gakkai.or.jp/en/).
 We thank these supporters and the providers of the original dialogue data.